• Skip to primary navigation

 cauliflower alfredo sauce being poured onto pasta

-Add sauce to the cooked pasta and stir to combine
+Add the sauce to the cooked pasta and stir to combine

 roasted cauliflower florets in a pot with alfredo penne